FlowForwarding/warp/docs/en/warp_overview.md

 - each **Structure** is convertable to its text view using method ```def textView: BITextView```
 - Fixed API Driver is able to parse **BuilderInputs** using method ```def parseTextView(input: BITextView): Try[BuilderInput]```

-Textual representation was developed for interconnection with out-of-controller sources of messages, e. g. it is used in Rest API.
+Textual representation was developed for interconnection with out-of-controller sources of messages, e. g. it is used in [Send-To-Switch Rest API]().

+Information about definition of new versions of fixef API you can find in [corresponding guide]().

 ###### Note
 The current implementation of Fixed API expects that underlying DynamicDriver is able to determine values of fields based on values of other fields or type of structure (like fields *length* and *type* of structure ofp_header).

 ### Factories of Message Drivers

 Each driver instance supports own version of protocol, but controller is able to serve switches which work with different protocol versions.
 That is the reason why ```trait MessageDriverFactory``` exists: when switch connects to controller, controller asks the loaded factory about the highest common version between versions of drivers it provides and versions supported by the switch.
 Then this version is used to get a driver which will serve this concrete switch.

-If a factory provides dynamic drivers, the method ```def get(versionCode: UByte): MessageDriver[T]``` of MessageDriverFactory is a good place to mix DynamicDriver with a fixed API trait, type of which depends on ```versionCode``` parameter.
+Factories of Message Drivers are loadable components of warp framework.
+It should be the first component loaded into controller because some modules may have specific requirements to factories (support of a particular version of Fixed API or common message type, etc) and these requirements must be tested while module loading.

+###### Note
+Although further goal of warp is protocol-independency, for now message drivers and factories are designed to support only OpenFlow protocols.

 ### Implemented message drivers
 For now there are three implementations of MessageDriver: